thijstriemstra/Voron-Hardware/Klipper_Expander/Documentation/README.md

 When the Expander starts up you should see:
 - All 3 Status LEDs light up
 - None of the MOSFETs light up
-- Neopixel will be orange
+- Neopixel should be orange
-- Display will have 3d printer typical display
+- Display should show a typical 3D printer display

 Other steps:
 - Run a M105 to get temperature readings